leaBroe/BERT_for_antibody_pairing/README.md

-# Heavy-Light Chain Pair Identification and Prediction
+# Heavy-Light Chain Pair Identification and Prediction in Antibodies

 Master Thesis 2024
 Institute of Biochemistry and Molecular Medicine